|artist Greg Capullo|

 I was proud of him that he didn’t hold it against them, but continued trying to join in.
-Staying close to them, though still quietly.
+Staying close to them, though still quiet.
 Mostly watching the game.

 The pack of boys mostly ran from him, still convinced he was “the bad guy”.
-Some of the other moms tried to encourage their kids to include him, but they were so involved in their game, it wasn’t very effective.
+Some of the other moms tried to encourage their kids to include him, but the kids were so involved in their game, it wasn’t very effective.